 At the 18:41 mark, the position of the attache with the money on the bed suddenly changes.
 (Noted by Bernd-Christian Schulze)

 When Magnum, T.C. & Higgins take off in the chopper to go and find Rick, the close shot of the helicopter shows a Hughes 500C (N58243) with no floatation gear and short skids.
 Seconds later, while in the air, it's a 500D with floatation gear and long skids.
-The FAA ID number on the top side of one chopper is N5034A and the other is N1095A.
 The footage of the Hughes 500C (N58243) is stock footage from Season One.
 N58243 crashed into the ocean during filming of Skin Deep

 (1.6) and was destroyed.
 The accident killed a cameraman (Robert Van Der Kar).
 (Noted by N1095A)